artefactual/atom-docs/user-manual/administer/settings.rst

 * :ref:`privacy-notification`
 * :ref:`Security panel <security-panel>`
 * :ref:`Site information <site-information>`
+* :ref:`Storage service <storage-service>`
 * :ref:`treeview-settings`
 * :ref:`User interface labels <user-interface-labels>`

 Each of the settings areas listed above is accessible via a list of links on the left-hand side of the settings page.
 Click on the appropriate link, and click save after making your changes.
 A notification will appear confirming that your changes have been saved.

 .. figure:: images/settings-saved-notification.*
    :align: center